How can we help you?

-If you follow our advice and figure out and understand and use the materials we will help you to find, and if you can create a team who can build the best infrastructure that you can without trying to take short-cuts (those will only waste your time in the long run), and if you can do this where you stay, and if there are people who lack the infrastructure you are building, then we are sure that the people who have access to funding and advice that you need to grow, will find you - and getting you to this point is our main goal.
+If you follow our advice and spend enough time in our community, and if you can create a team who can build the best infrastructure that you can without trying to take short-cuts (those will only waste your time in the long run), and if you can do this where you stay, and if there are people who lack the infrastructure you are building, then the people who specialize in funding, will find you - and getting you to this point is our main goal.

 Why have you not answered my email?

 We spend dedicated time on each and every email - and that takes a lot of time, and we sometimes don't have enough staff or volunteers to attend to every request timeously - so sometimes it can take a week or more to respond to an email.

-You must always assume that the person you are communicating with is from another world and that they don't know anything about your situation.
-If you want the best chance to get good help or advice from them, then it is important to share as much relevant information as you can, that will be needed to help you, such as where you are, what you are planning, what you have tried and what you are struggling with, what you think the solution is and the details of what you think that you need help to do, and what you have tried and are currently looking at.
+You must always assume that the person you are communicating with is from another planet and that they don't know anything about your situation.
+If you want the best chance to get good help or advice from them, then it is important to share as much relevant information as you can, that will be needed to help you.
+For example: where you are, what you are planning, what you have tried and what you are struggling with, what you think the solution is and the details of what you think that you need help to do, and what you have tried and are currently looking at.

-Sometimes when we write things, it feels as if we have already said it - but if what we have written has not been read by the person who we wrote it for, or even read during the right time when that person remembers everything that they have read, then the belief that we have that we have already said it, is not accurate - and the other person has not read it yet, and do not know what you think they know - so it is always important to ask if they remember, and if they have read what you wrote to them, and when you wrote it, or if they remember, especially if you have not spoken to them after writing it.
+Sometimes when we write things, it feels as if we have already said it - but if what we have written has not been read by the person who we wrote it for, or even read during the right time when that person remembers everything that they have read, then the belief that we have, that we have already said something, is not true - because the other person has not read it yet, and do not know what you have said yet - so it is always important to ask if they have read what you wrote to them, and when you wrote it, or if they remember, especially if you have not spoken to them after writing it.

 Also, the other person might have a lot of other things that they must think about, and they can not remember everything if they do not read their notes to remind them.
-But the knowledge or information you need is there in their mind too, built up from years of experience, and it is easier to send a few emails and make a lot of phone calls, for you, if you do not know this already, than it is to work also for many years making mistakes that you don't need to make.
-If you find the right person who has done it, and you can spend enough time with them, you will always learn ways that you can accomplish in just one year that might have taken them 5 or 10 years, and that can be very valuable for your project.
+But the knowledge or information you need is there in their mind too, built up from years of experience, and it is easier to send a few emails and make a lot of phone calls, for you, to get to it, than it is to work also for many years making mistakes that you don't need to make.
+If you find the right person who has done it, and you can spend enough time with them, you will always learn ways that you can accomplish in just a short time, what might have taken them many years, and that can be very valuable for your project.

 Other factors to consider is that the person might be somewhere with a poor connection or dealing with something that they have already promised to do for someone else - or maybe even just catching up on sleep or time with their family or friends or colleagues, after a period where they have spent too much time working and not enough time sleeping and doing those things.
 If you remain courteous, then but as soon as that is done, your request may just be their new priority and they might be working very hard with you to help your project grow - but only if it is on their table, or on their calendar, or on their missed call log, or on their chat history, or in their email, for them to see and to be reminded to spend time with you, on your project.

-So, don't be afraid, and believe in yourself, and keep reaching out.
+So, don't be afraid, and believe in yourself, believe in your project, and keep reaching out.
 Seek and you shall find!